zcvele/OfficeDocs-SkypeForBusiness/Teams/meeting-themes.md

 ## Assign a default theme to a meeting template (Public Preview)

 If you added multiple themes to each customization policy, you can use meeting templates to assign a default meeting theme to each template.
-When organizers select a meeting template while creating meetings, your chosen default theme automatically appears in the meeting invite, pre-join screen, and lobby.
+When organizers select a meeting template while creating meetings, your chosen default theme automatically appears on the meeting invite, pre-join screen, and lobby.
 If you chose to lock the theme, organizers must use the default when they select the meeting template.
 If you leave the theme unlocked, organizers can select any available theme instead of the default one.
 To learn more about meeting templates, see [Overview of custom meeting templates in Microsoft Teams](custom-meeting-templates-overview.md).

 To assign a default meeting theme to your meeting templates, follow these steps: